Testimonials

 Thanks for helping get me started with this sport, it’s still as enjoyable and there’s still so much to see and do!

 Just a quick note.
-Me and my friend went on a pot holing day, its was absolutly fantastic.
+Me and my friend went on a pot holing day with leon and its was absolutly fantastic.
 Very helpful and informative really helped me do things I didn’t think I could do.
 Talked us through everything and won’t esitate to recommend.
 Hope your both well and thanks again for the day its was perfect.
-We’re gonna have a go at rock climbing next I think so if you have any info let me know.
+Where gonna have a go at rock climbing next I think so if you have any info let me know.
+Please feel free to use my email for anyone with hesitations.

 Just a quick e-mail to say thank you for yesterday, a fantastic experience, one have always wanted to undertake and now I have I am certainly glad I was given the opportunity to.